stackyism/spot/README.md

 "npm start" will automatically install the dependency if needed as specificed in "package.json" and it also runs "bower install" which in turn uses dependencies missing.
 It also initiates a local server on port 8000 (as used) using Node.

 Note: Please make sure to have Node Installed.
+Please have interenet access for jquery library is linked online.

 For more information on AngularJS please check out http://angularjs.org/